ovh/docs/pages/web_cloud/web_hosting/migrate_wordpress_website_to_ovh/guide.en-ca.md

 ### Step 1: Back up your WordPress website files and database

 The first step is to retrieve all the files related to your WordPress website.
 This includes WordPress files, as well as your database.
-Then refer to our guide on Backing up your WordPress website (/pages/web_cloud/web_hosting/how_to_backup_your_wordpress).
+Then refer to our guide on [Backing up your WordPress website](/pages/web_cloud/web_hosting/how_to_backup_your_wordpress).

 ### Step 2: Transfer your WordPress website to OVHcloud